Facts about Shirley Chisholm

 Shirley Chisholm Biography

-Chisholm earned a B.A. from Brooklyn College in 1946, and a master’s degree in elementary education from Columbia University in 1952… Chisholm was married twice: to Conrad O. Chisholm, from 1949 until their divorce in 1977, and to Buffalo businessman Arthur Hardwick from 1977 until his death in 1986… Chisholm had no children.
+Shirley Chisholm was married twice: to Conrad O. Chisholm, from 1949 until their divorce in 1977, and to Buffalo businessman Arthur Hardwick from 1977 until his death in 1986.
+She had no children.